Marina Carr

-Marina Carr is an Irish playwright who has written almost thirty plays, including By the Bog of Cats (1998).
+Marina Carr is an Irish playwright, known for By the Bog of Cats (1998).

 Early life and education

-Carr was born in Dublin, Ireland, but spent most of her childhood in Pallas Lake, County Offaly, adjacent to the town of Tullamore.
-Carr's father, Hugh Carr, was a playwright and studied music under Frederick May, while her mother, Maura Eibhlín Breathnach, was the local school's principal and wrote Irish poetry.
-It was said that "there were a lot of literary rivalries."
-As a child, Carr and her siblings built a theater in their shed.
+Carr was born in Dublin, Ireland in 1964, but spent most of her childhood in Pallas Lake, County Offaly, adjacent to the town of Tullamore.
+Carr's father, Hugh Carr, was a playwright and her mother, Maura Eibhlín Breathnach, was an Irish poet.
+As a child, Carr and her siblings, John and Deirdre, built a theatre in their shed.

 Carr attended University College Dublin, studying English and philosophy.
-She graduated in 1987.
 In 2011, she received an honorary Doctorate of Literature from her alma mater.

 Career

-Carr has held posts as writer-in-residence at the Abbey Theatre and has taught at Trinity College Dublin, Princeton University, and Villanova University.
+Carr has held posts as writer-in-residence at the Abbey Theatre and has lectured at Trinity College Dublin, Princeton University, and Villanova University.
 She lectured in the English department at Dublin City University in 2016.
-Marina Carr is considered one of Ireland's most prominent playwrights and is a member of Aosdána.
+Carr is a member of Aosdána.

 Awards

-The Mai won the Dublin Theatre Festival's Best New Irish Play award (1994-1995), and Portia Coughlan won the nineteenth Susan Smith Blackburn Prize (1996-1997).
+The Mai won the Dublin Theatre Festival's Best New Irish Play award (1994–1995), and Portia Coughlan won the nineteenth Susan Smith Blackburn Prize (1996–1997).
 Other awards include The Irish Times Playwright award 1998, the E. M. Forster Award from the American Academy of Arts and Letters and The American Ireland Fund Award, the Macaulay Fellowship, and The Hennessy Award.
-Carr was named a recipient of the Windham-Campbell Literature Award, administered by the Beinecke Rare Book & Manuscript Library at Yale University.
-The award, which includes a monetary prize of $165,000 (or €155,000), was formally presented in September 2017.
+Carr was named a recipient of the Windham-Campbell Literature Award in September 2017, administered by the Beinecke Rare Book & Manuscript Library at Yale University.
 She was the second Irish author to receive the prize, following playwright Abbie Spallen in 2016.